Well-Order

 a contradiction.

-The only automorphism on a well-ordered set is the identity function $\id_W$.
+The only automorphism on a well-ordered set is the identity $\id_W$.

 If two well-ordered sets $W$ and $W’$ are isomorphic, then the isomorphism is unique.